DAKSHRAWAT7775/House-Price-Prediction-Project/README.md

-A machine learning web application that predicts house prices based on inputs like location, square footage, number of bedrooms (BHK) and bathrooms.
+A machine learning web application that predicts house prices based on inputs like location, size, number of bedrooms (BHK) and bathrooms.
 The project uses a trained regression model to estimate the price and provides a simple web interface for users.

 Technologies Used:
 Frontend: